 Black people, many ethnic minorities, and groups who face prejudice and discrimination often feel or are made to feel unwelcome in the countryside or taking part in outdoor activities or in swimming (indoors and outdoors).
 This is an article by a white person wishing to be an ally.
 I have given quotes from and links to writings and other media from others more eloquent and who are speaking from their own experience and in more detail – see the Writings, stories, campaigns and groups, quotes with links, below.

 There have been a number of studies and articles showing that swimming and outdoor activities are seen as being and are white dominated and not inclusive of the whole range of the community.

-Many black people have written about feeling or being unwelcome in many groups or locations for these activities – and how they are inspiring people to enjoy the outdoors and water – see below.
+Many black people have written about feeling or being unwelcome in many groups or locations for these activities – and how they are inspiring black people to enjoy the outdoors and water – see below.
 In relation to black people swimming this springs partly from specific stereotypes about swimming which are rooted in long-standing and deliberately created prejudices which persist today, as explained by Ed Accura and others, https://outdoorswimmer.com/news/ed-accura-releases-new-feature-film-documentary-a-film-called-blacks-cant-swim.